goatshriek/stumpless/docs/examples/network/README.md

     new_target = stumpless_new_network_target( "new-udp4-target",
                                                STUMPLESS_IPV4_NETWORK_PROTOCOL,
                                                STUMPLESS_UDP_TRANSPORT_PROTOCOL );
+    stumpless_target_is_open( new_target ); // will return false
     stumpless_set_destination( new_target, "example.com" );
     stumpless_set_transport_port( new_target, "6514" );
     stumpless_open_target( new_target );
+    stumpless_target_is_open( new_target ); // will return true, assuming success

 And of course if you want to be more concise, there is a matching new function just like for the open functions:

     new_target = stumpless_new_udp4_target( "new-udp4-target" );

+The options of a network target can be set at any time, but it's important to know that some of them may re-open the target.
+For example, setting the maximum message size of a UDP target will be transparent to the network connection:

+    stumpless_set_udp_max_message_size( my_target, 1400 ); // this will have no effect on the session

+However, setting the destination will reset the connection, which could fail if the new target isn't listening.
+You can detect this by looking at the return value, the error code, or checking to see if the target is open.

+    stumpless_set_destination( my_target, "example2.com" );
+    stumpless_target_is_open( my_target ); // will be true if the new destination responds

+As a general rule, targets that are open when such an option is set will be re-opened if possible.
+If the target is not open (a state referred to as paused in the documentation), then it will be left as is.